65hz/65hz/README.md

 # Hi there!
-I am some Non-binary loser from South England wanting to learn code, sadly too lazy to actually get into it. :frown:
+I am some Non-binary loser from South England wanting to learn code, sadly too lazy to actually get into it. :frowning:

 ### About Me
 - :cat: I like Catppuccin a fucking lot.